csaez/csaez.github.io/src/content/2017-05-30_the-lego-journey.md

 things work, it was a lot to take in a few hours.

-Later I learned first hand that training new starters is not that easy, there's a lot built over the years and it's easier to give things for granted after being around for some time, more on this later.
+Later I learned first hand that training new starters is not that easy, there's a lot built over the years and it's easy to take things for granted after being around for some time, more on this later.

-Anyway, back to the training, I think being a group made the experience much easier as we all shared our notes and helped each other trying to figure out things without having to bother other people too often.
+Anyway, back to training, I think being a group made the experience much easier as we all shared our notes and helped each other trying to figure out things without having to bother other people too often.
 It might sound silly, but the team spirit was there since day one making the experience a breeze.